How to Setup Jenkins Build Agents on Kubernetes Pods

 http://jenkins-service.devops-tools.svc.cluster.local:8080

-Also, add the POD label that can be used for grouping the containers if required in terms of bulling or custom build dashboards.
+Also, add the POD label, which can be used to group the containers that can be used for billing or custom build dashboards.

-Note: If the Jenkins master is outside the Kubernetes cluster, use the Jenkins IP or DNS in the Jenkins URL configuration.
+Note: If the Jenkins controller is outside the Kubernetes cluster, use the Jenkins IP or DNS in the Jenkins URL configuration.

 Jenkins URL configuration for Kubernetes Jenkins plugin